 The nuclear membrane and cell membrane is made up of protein and lipids almost.
-Hence same types of chemicals can work for both.
+Hence the same types of chemicals can work for both.

-Chemicals such as SDS, CTEB, Tris and other detergents can lyse cell wall/ cell membrane by solubilizing it.
+Chemicals such as SDS, CTEB, Tris and other detergents can lyse the cell wall/ cell membrane by solubilizing it.
 Each chemical has a different function to play which we will discuss separately in each method.

 Enzymes such as proteinase K, peptidase, protease disrupt proteins by digesting it.
 The enzyme works better than any other chemicals because it directly targets bonds in the protein.

 Once the cell wall or cell membrane lysed, there are no compartments inside the cell hence all the cell organelles are mixed into the solution.
-Because DNA is a macromolecule, by doing high-speed centrifugation DNA remains in the solution and the other cell debris settled into the bottom of the tube.
+Because DNA is a micro-molecule, by doing high-speed centrifugation DNA remains in the solution and the other cell debris settled into the bottom of the tube.

 Further, the DNA extraction method varies depending upon the type of cells.
 Take look at some example here,

 The cell having a soft cell wall: some of the bacteria have a very smooth and soft cell wall.
-For example, tuberculosis has a smooth cell wall.
+For example, M.tuberculosis has a smooth cell wall.
 By only heating the bacterial solution we can lyse cell wall.